BC-BKL--WNBA Free Agency Rdp,1st Ld-Writethru

-The Mercury also made an offer to Odyssey Sims of the Los Angeles Sparks.
-Sims is a restricted free agent, and the Sparks have four days to match the Mercury's offer.
+Other moves over the last 24 hours — the first chance players could start signing with teams — included Dearica Hamby (Las Vegas), Crystal Langhorne and Mercedes Russell (Seattle) and Karlie Samuelson (Los Angeles) all re-signing.

-Minnesota signed free agent Karima Christmas-Kelly is headed to Minnesota in the first day of WNBA free agency.
-She played in only six games for Dallas last season before sustaining a knee injury in June.
-She's played for the Wings, the Fever and the Mystics during her WNBA career.
+Odyssey Sims will return to the Los Angeles Sparks after the team matched the offer sheet the guard had from Phoenix.
+Natasha Cloud also will be back with the Washington Mystics after the team matched New York's offer for the guard.

-Other unrestricted free agents include Allie Quigley (Chicago), LaToya Sanders (Washington), Rebekkah Brunson and Seimone Augustus (Minnesota) and Alana Beard (Los Angeles).
-All five are expected to resign with their current teams.
+Other unrestricted free agents left unsigned include Rebekkah Brunson (Minnesota) and Alana Beard (Los Angeles).
+The two veterans are expected to return to their teams.

 Friday was the first day that free agent deals could be finalized.
 Financial constraints tend to limit bidding wars — and thus player movement — in the WNBA.